 and means a technique to pass an electric current from one electrode, through living tissue, to another electrode.
 Sensory perception depends on various variables such as the size and placement of the electrodes, the applied pulse waveform

-of the stimulating current, and the pulse repetition frequency.
+of the stimulating current, the pulse repetition frequency, and the pulse amplitude.

-E-stim is usually broken down into different categories such as electromedicine, electrotorture, electrosex, and electropleasure, the latter meaning pleasure through the erotic use of electricity.
+E-stim is usually broken down into different categories such as electromedicine, electrotorture, electrosex, and electropleasure, the last two meaning pleasure through the erotic use of electrostimulation.

-Besides the electrodes, e-stim requires an electric stimulation power source, a device that delivers a pulsed current to the electrodes.
-For electromedical applications TENS units are widely spread, and quite often, the same TENS units are repacked and sold as electropleasure devices.
+Besides the electrodes, e-stim requires an electrostimulation power source, a device that delivers a pulsed current to the electrodes.
+For electromedical applications TENS units are widely spread and are gaining in popularity with physiotherapists.
+Quite often, these same TENS units are rebranded, repackaged, and then sold as e-stim devices

 Electrostimulation with a Phaser Step-up Circuit

-An e-stim device is a self-contained box that is specifically designed for electrostimulation.
-Most units are battery powered, some have built-in rechargeable batteries, and some devices come with a mains adaptor that boosts the maximum available output power if plugged in during operation.
+An electrostimulation device in the context of electro-play is a self-contained box that is designed specifically for e-stim.
+While the majority of these devices are battery powered, some have built-in rechargeable batteries or come with a mains adaptor that even boosts the maximum available output power when plugged in during operation.

-The latest generation of e-stim units are digital devices, controlled by a microprocessor inside the box.
-A designer software running on a PC allows to upload new routines into the device.
+Recent e-stim units now are digital devices, controlled by a microprocessor inside the box.
+Proprietary software running on a computer allows to design and upload new routines or improved firmware into the devices.

-More enhanced devices even process audio signals and audio files
+More enhanced devices process audio signals and audio files

-that are fed to the unit via an audio input jack.
-Our electrostimulation software
+that are fed to the units via an audio input jack.
+Our Phaser electrostimulation software

 A White Box

-, in the context of electric stimulation, denotes a homebrew DIY e-stim box that connects to a computer's sound card or to another interface.
-It usually consists of electronic parts which form a Phaser Circuit
+, in the context of electro-play, denotes a homebrew DIY e-stim box that connects to a computer's sound card or to another computer interface.
+It typically consists of electronic parts that form a Phaser Circuit

 There are various reasons why people start building their own electrostimulation equipment.
-The first thing that comes to one's mind is, of course, saving money.
+The first thing that comes to one's mind is saving money.
 Good e-stim equipment does have its price, but apparently not everyone is willing to pay such price.
 Another motivation is the ability to produce levels and sensations that are not achievable with off-the-shelf e-stim devices.

 The photo shows a DIY Phaser Circuit that makes use of 6 transformers.
-The box connects to a power amp driven by audio signals from a computer.
+This box connects to an audio power amplifier that is driven by e-stim audio signals from a computer.

 Homebrew 6 Channel DIY E-stim White Box

-E-stim software usually means a desktop or laptop computer application that generates audio signals intended for e-stim, and outputs these signals in real-time through the computer's sound card.
+applies to any software application that generates e-stim audio signals for the purpose of electrostimulation, and outputs these signals through the computer's sound card in real-time.